pitmonticone/FLT3/docs/index.md

 # Fermat's Last Theorem for Exponent 3

-A formalised proof of Fermat's Last Theorem for exponent 3 in the Lean proof assistant.
+This project formalises Fermat's Last Theorem for the exponent 3 using the Lean 4 interactive proof assistant.

 ## Build Lean Files